Konfekt/FastFold/README.md

 - FastFold by default only prevents the expression and syntax fold methods from recomputing on every buffer change.
 To prevent all fold methods (except manual) from doing so, add `let g:fastfold_force = 1` to your `.vimrc`.

+- FastFold is by default enabled for files that have more than a certain number of lines, by default set to 200.
+To change this number, for example, to enable FastFold independent of the number of lines of a file, add `let g:fastfold_minlines = 0` to your `.vimrc`.

 # Addons